Advice hub. Managing anger

 - Desire to insult or criticise others

 Once you have recognised you are angry the first thing to do is stop and ask yourself what you are angry about.
-Many people fall into the trap of trying to ignore their anger.
-But in doing so, the problem or threat that caused them to be angry is allowed to continue, and the feelings of anger are likely to return or turn into resentment.
 Remember that anger gives you important information about your situation and it needs to be acknowledged before you can decide what to do with it.

-Instead of acting immediately on your anger you can use some simple strategies to give yourself time to calm down and think, these can help to prevent reacting impulsively:
+You can use some simple strategies to give yourself time to calm down and think:

 - Count to ten